Pratyush-Px/Plagiarism_Detection/README.md

 - Readable and maintainable code

+- Counts common stop-words (the, is, and)

+- Support n-grams (unigrams / bigrams / trigrams) for better plagiarism detection

 ## ⚠️ Current Limitations
-- Uses std::set (tree-based, O(log n) insertions)
+- Uses std::set (tree-based, O(log n) set operations)

-- Counts common stop-words (the, is, and)

 - No stemming or lemmatization

-- Uses word-level comparison only (unigrams)

 ## 🔮 Future Improvements
 - Planned enhancements to make this a 90+ quality project: